iamShahariar/HabitSentia/README.md

 ---

-# 📝 Notion-Like Markdown Editor
+# 📝 Note Taker Markdown Editor

 A lightweight markdown workspace built directly into the application.